Super-Protocol/docs/docs/developers/fundamentals/orders.md

 sidebar_position: 4
 ---

 _Orders_ and _suborders_ on Super Protocol are digital contracts between a customer and [offer](/developers/fundamentals/offers) providers.
-The term "order" always implies the usage of a compute offer.
+The term _order_ always implies the usage of a [compute offer](/developers/fundamentals/offers#compute).
 Every other offer added to the order creates a separate suborder related to the main order.
 Solutions and data uploaded by the customer create no suborders.

 <img src={require('./../images/fundamentals_orders_1.png').default} width="auto" height="auto"/>